creilly/becksoftware/readme.txt

-for the daqmx and maxon libraries to work, you must copy their associated dlls to the folder that is pointed to by the "BECKDLL"
+for the daqmx and maxon libraries to work, you must copy their associated dlls to the folder that is pointed to by the "BECKDLL" environment variable.
-(no quotes) environment variable.

 * daqmx dll: